LoopKit/loopdocs/docs/faqs/omnipod-faqs.md

         * They have a clear needle cap

 DASH and Omnipod 5 pumps communicate with the phone via Bluetooth so they do not require a RileyLink compatible device.
-You may find the Omnipod 5 a little slower than the DASH because of the extra layer of security added to these Pods.
+You may find the Omnipod 5 a little slower when pairing than the DASH because of the extra layer of security added to these Pods.

 !!! tip "To date, no iPhone model specific issues have been found with Omnipod 5 Pods"
     * Omnipod 5 code is experimental and does not provide a heartbeat